 The Amazon Echo Studio doesn't have a battery and only works when it's plugged into a wall socket.

 This speaker has excellent voice assistant support.
 It has Alexa built-in, which you can activate with your voice.
 The speaker can understand your commands, even when you're far away.
-However, it has a harder time hearing you if you're in a noisy environment.
+However, compared to other Alexa speakers like the Devialet Mania, it has a harder time hearing you if you're in a noisy environment.
 You can also mute the speaker's mic if you don't want the speaker to hear you.

 The Amazon Alexa app is outstanding.
 It has bass and treble sliders, so you're able to adjust its sound.
 You can also pair two Echo Studio speakers together to create a stereo pair, as well as connect several units to cover a large room or play audio in multiple rooms of your home.
 If you're looking for a speaker with a graphic EQ and presets, consider the Yamaha MusicCast 50.